uriesk/unregis-blender-tools/README.md

 ![Screenshot-280](images/screenshot-280.png)

 ## What do the buttons do
+(buttons that modify objects just show when objects are selected)

 - Make Materials Shadeless
-Sets all materials to shadeless for the sole purpose to see all details in Material view
+Sets all materials to shadeless for the sole purpose to see all details in Material view.
+This buttons is not available in Blender 2.80, because it has great native shading options that makes it obsolete.
 - Remove unused Materials
 Removes materials that do not get used (same thing happenes if you save a file and open it again)
 - Remove unused Materialslots